• Skip to primary navigation

 Recipe origins

-These Buttermilk Oatmeal Muffins were inspired by a recipe I found in “Sweet Home: Over 100 Heritage Desserts and Ideas for Preserving Family Recipes”.
+These lemon muffins with poppy seeds draw inspiration from a delightful recipe in “Sweet Home: Over 100 Heritage Desserts and Ideas for Preserving Family Recipes.”

-I’ve had it bookmarked for a couple of years.
+I’ve had this muffin recipe bookmarked for a couple of years.
 The day I tried it, I knew I had to share it with all of you.

-I hope you’ll enjoy these oatmeal muffins as much as I do!
+I hope you and your family enjoy these oatmeal muffins as much as my family does!

 Ciao for now,